Yushgoel/SimWorld/README.md

 # SimWorld
 This repository has all of my code for the simulations I have made.

-They are all interactive, and can be accessed (in their rendered form) at the respective links.
+They are all interactive.

+Access the static version at: https://Yushgoel.github.io